In this guide, we'll explain common terms you may see from Google about your site's SEO.

 robots.txt error or Index coverage issue

 A robots.txt file tells a search engine which pages on your site it shouldn't crawl.
-All Squarespace sites use the same robots.txt file.
+All Squarespace sites use the same robots.txt file and Squarespace users can't access or edit the file.
 This helps us follow SEO best practices and keep your site Google-friendly.

 When verifying your site with Google Search Console, you'll see a message showing that parts of your URL are restricted by robots.txt.
 This is completely normal, and you can ignore the message.
 We ask Google not to crawl these pages because they’re for internal use only or display duplicate content.
 For example, /config/ is your Admin login page, and /api/ blocks our Analytics tracking cookie.

 Here are some pages we ask Google not to crawl.
 These pages organize content that exists elsewhere on your site.